notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

 Plugins can put additional buttons on the toolbar, to perform actions provided by those plugins.

 The toolbar settings can be found at [**Settings > Preferences > General > Toolbar**](../preferences/#general), including the option to **Hide** the toolbar.
 And you can customize the icons used for those buttons, as described in [Toolbar Icon Customization](config-files/#toolbar-icon-customization-toolbaricons-xml).

-## Tools Menu

-This menu contains commands related to running [cryptographic hash functions](https://en.wikipedia.org/wiki/Cryptographic_hash_function) , including [MD5](https://en.wikipedia.org/wiki/MD5), [SHA-1](https://en.wikipedia.org/wiki/SHA-1), and the SHA-256 and SHA-512 algorithms from [SHA-2](https://en.wikipedia.org/wiki/SHA-2).
-(SHA-1 and SHA-512 were added in v8.5.5.)
-These are useful for comparing the hashes for downloaded files to officially-published hashes, and for generating those hashes for files that you are publishing.

-For each function, there are 3 commands:

-- **Generate** - You can enter text in the upper field, and it will give you the hash output in the other field.
-You can copy those results to the Clipboard through the button.
-You can optionally checkmark **☑ Treat each line as a separate string** to get N different hashes for N different strings at the same time, rather than a single hash that covers the entire input text.
-- **Generate from Files** - Will calculate the hashes for one or more selected files.
-- **Generate from Selection into Clipboard** - Will use the text that is currently selected, calculate the hash, and put the hash results in the Clipboard.

 ## Document Switcher